Access the Series: Enrolling now in The Estate Registry. →

 3. Spoon a thick layer of the mascarpone cream directly over the fruit, followed by a massive, generous dollop of the chilled lemon curd.

-4. Repeat the structural layers with the remaining biscuit half, strawberries, cream, and curd.
+4. Repeat the layers with the remaining biscuit half, strawberries, cream, and curd.
 Serve immediately or chill until service.

 The Heart of the Table